-The Strategic Factor Allocation Fund may seek investment opportunities within Eastern Europe.
+The Fund and certain of the Underlying Funds may seek investment opportunities within Eastern Europea.
 Most Eastern European countries had a centrally planned, socialist economy for a substantial period of time.
 The governments of many Eastern European countries have more recently been implementing reforms directed at political and economic liberalization, including efforts to decentralize the economic decision-making process and move towards a market economy.
 However, business entities in many Eastern European countries do not have an extended history of operating in a market-oriented economy, and the ultimate impact of Eastern European countries' attempts to move toward more market-oriented economies is currently unclear.
 In addition, any change in the leadership or policies of Eastern European countries may halt the expansion of or reverse the liberalization of foreign investment policies now occurring and adversely affect existing investment opportunities.

-Where the Fund invests in securities issued by companies incorporated in or whose principal operations are located in Eastern Europe, other risks may also be encountered.
-Legal, political, economic and fiscal uncertainties in Eastern European markets may affect the value of the Fund's investment in such securities.
+Where the Fund and/or an Underlying Fund invests in securities issued by companies incorporated in or whose principal operations are located in Eastern Europe, other risks may also be encountered.
+Legal, political, economic and fiscal uncertainties in Eastern European markets may affect the value of the Fund and/or an Underlying Fund's investment in such securities.
 The currencies in which these investments may be denominated may be unstable, may be subject to significant depreciation and may not be freely convertible.
 Existing laws and regulations may not be consistently applied.
 The markets of the countries of Eastern Europe are still in the early stages of their development, have less volume, are less highly regulated, are less liquid and experience greater volatility than more established markets.
 Settlement of transactions may be subject to delay and administrative uncertainties.
-Custodians are not able to offer the level of service and safekeeping, settlement and administration services that is customary in more developed markets, and there is a risk that the Fund will not be recognized as the owner of securities held on its behalf by a sub-custodian.
+Custodians are not able to offer the level of service and safekeeping, settlement and administration services that is customary in more developed markets, and there is a risk that the Fund and/or an Underlying Fund will not be recognized as the owner of securities held on its behalf by a sub-custodian.